 Each user has a concurrent running instance limit.
 For new users, this limit is 20.
-If you need more than 20 instances, please contact aws@amazon.com.
+If you need more than 20 instances, please complete the Amazon EC2 Instance Request Form and your request will be considered.

 How do I sign a request?